aistabci/abci-docs/en/docs/apps/cuquantum.md

 ```

 Install CUDA and UCX, the communication library required by cuQuantum Appliance, specifying the version.

+!!! note
+    The communication libraries required by the cuQuantum Appliance are listed in [this document](https://docs.nvidia.com/cuda/cuquantum/appliance/cusvaer.html?highlight=ucx#mpi-libraries) and version 23.03 requires the following libraries, versions:

+    * Open MPI: 4.1.4
+    * UCX: 1.13.1

 ```
 [username@g0001 ~]$ source ${HOME}/spack/share/spack/setup-env.sh